will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 categories: tlaplus formal-methods refinement
 ---

 Temporal logic, which TLA+ is based on, provides a way to describe properties about behaviors, where a behavior is an infinite sequence of states.
-We could call these "temporal properties" or, more simply, "properties".
-You can classify certain properties as "safety" or "liveness" properties, but those are just categorizations within the general space of properties you might care about.
+We could call these *temporal properties* or, more simply, *properties*.
+You can classify certain properties as *safety* or *liveness* properties, but those are just categorizations within the general space of properties you might care about.
 Roughly, a safety property is one that is violated by a finite behavior (a behavior prefix), and a liveness property is one that is violated by an infinite behavior.
 The paper [*Defining Liveness*](https://www.cs.cornell.edu/fbs/publications/DefLiveness.pdf) is a bit old but I think it gives clear, formal definitions of this.

 In TLA+, there are basically two things you might use a temporal property for:

-1. Defining the allowed behaviors of your system (**specification**).
+1. Defining the allowed behaviors of your system (used for **specification**)
-2. Defining what it means for your system to be correct (**verification**).
+2. Defining what it means for your system to be correct (used for **verification**)

 These serve two distinct purposes but they both utilize the same conceptual tool i.e you define both of these using temporal properties.
+We might alternately refer to use case 1 as *modeling*, but we'll use the term *specification*.

+# Specification: Modeling Your System

 For the case of **specification**, you can think about defining your system as the set of all behaviors that satisfy a certain temporal property.
 When you write a specification as